cljsjs/packages/juration/README.md

 [flibs]: https://github.com/clojure/clojurescript/wiki/Foreign-Dependencies

-Note: This extern pulls directly from the github master branch as there are no released downloads.
+Note: This extern pulls directly from a commit for 0.0.1 as there are no released downloads.
 If you know of one please submit a PR.

 ## Example usage